-On this day in 1927, sculpting begins on the face of Mount Rushmore in the Black Hills National Forest of South Dakota.
-It would take another 12 years for the impressive granite images of four of America's most revered and beloved presidents—George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt--to be completed.
+On October 4, 1927, sculpting begins on the face of Mount Rushmore in the Black Hills National Forest of South Dakota.
+It would take another 12 years for the granite images of four of America’s most revered presidents—George Washington, Thomas Jefferson, Abraham Lincoln and Theodore Roosevelt—to be completed.

 Borglum continued to touch up his work at Mount Rushmore until he died suddenly in 1941.
 Borglum had originally hoped to also carve a series of inscriptions into the mountain, outlining the history of the United States.